Khaosan Road: Background

-"Khaosan" translates as 'milled rice', a hint that in former times the street was a major Bangkok rice market.
-In the last 40 years, however, Khaosan Road has developed into a world-famous "backpacker ghetto".
+"Khaosan" translates as 'milled rice', indicating that in former times the street was a major Bangkok rice market.
+However, historical records from when the road was first completed during the reign of Rama V indicate that none of the local residents were involved in the rice trade at that time.
+This suggests that rice trading in the area probably began earlier, in the early Rattanakosin period during the reigns of Rama I to Rama III.
+In the last 40 years, Khaosan Road has developed into a world-famous "backpacker ghetto".
 It offers cheap accommodation, ranging from "mattress in a box"-style hotels to reasonably priced three-star hotels.
-In an essay on the backpacker culture of Khaosan Road, Susan Orlean called it "the place to disappear."
-According to the Khao San Business Association, the road sees 40,000-50,000 tourists per day in the high season, and 20,000 per day in the low season.
+In an essay on the backpacker culture of Khaosan Road, Susan Orlean called it "the place to disappear".
+According to the Khao San Business Association, the road has 40,000–50,000 tourists per day in the high season, and 20,000 per day in the low season.

-Visitors to Khao San Road are a disparate lot:
+Visitors to Khao San Road are diverse: